theEricDevelops/whmcs_convert_intercomio_lead/readme.md

 # WHMCS Convert Intercom.io Lead to User

-This small WHMCS hook gives you the ability to convert an Intercom.io lead into a user by utilizing the ClientAdd hook from WHMCS.
+This small WHMCS hook gives you the ability to convert an Intercom.io lead into a user by utilizing the ClientAreaHomepage hook from WHMCS.
+I wanted to use this hook in order to check with every active user when they login, rather than just starting with new Clients.

 ## Configuration